HABS-BRAIN/ai-driller/articles/filtering.md

 ## 3.4 Finding W

-The algorithm used to find  $\mathbf{W}$ contains five main steps.
+The algorithm used to find  $\mathbf{W}$ contains four main steps.
 Note: there are multiple algorithms that offer solutions to find back  $\mathbf{W}$, here we are going to discuss an algorithm by Bell and Sejnowski.
 We will give an interpretation of their algorithm as a method using the maximum likelihood estimator.